In debates about the ‘Seattle Freeze,’ a common refrain: If you think we’re chilly, the problem is you

 “The intention of writing about the Freeze was not to get invited to parties,” she wrote.
 “It was about asking Seattleites to understand the effect of this disconnected culture on the social fabric of this beautiful place, to be willing to do some soul-searching about a closed-down emotional climate.
 In addition to conscious isolation, Seattle’s swift and harsh social judgments reinforce the illusion of a progressive culture, a nonexistent mantle Seattleites wear with pride.
 Newcomers learn quickly what not to say because appropriateness, not authenticity, is rewarded.”

-Coletta’s Op-Eds garnered more than 500 comments, one indication of how the topic resonates with newcomers and old-timers alike, even if they disagree with the premise that the Freeze is a problem.
+Coletta’s pieces garnered more than 500 comments, one indication of how the topic resonates with newcomers and old-timers alike, even if they disagree with the premise that the Freeze is a problem.

 “It doesn’t seem from your writings that you are a nice person,” wrote one commenter.
 “That might be it.”

 Aeva Wilkes, who was born in Seattle and grew up in Renton and Issaquah, also puts the blame on the complainers.
-Most of those she’s encountered are from the South, where “they’re used to talking to everyone all the time” or “from Minnesota where they are so open, oh my god, I have to prepare myself for constant chatter.”
+Most of those she’s encountered are from the South, where “they’re used to talking to everyone all the time,” or “from Minnesota where they are so open, oh my God, I have to prepare myself for constant chatter.”

 Wilkes, 24, said she doesn’t mean to be rude.
 She just values quiet alone time.